Overplay/AmstelBright/app/src/main/java/io/ourglass/amstelbright/services/http/README.md

 `SomeClass.class.getResourceAsStream("blubbie.mp3")`

-This doesn't seem to work in Android since it wants resoources in res/raw or assets.
+This doesn't work in Android since it wants resoources in res/raw or assets.
 There are hackarounds (compiling into a JAR), but I'm going to just rewrite those when I fine them.